pranavgoel29/functional-chaining/README.md

 ## Future Enhancements

-- **Visual Representation**: Add connectors between function cards to visualize the flow of data.
-- **Equation Editor**: Provide more advanced functionality for editing equations (e.g., validation on the fly).

-## Contributing

-Feel free to fork this repository and create a pull request with your contributions!
-If you find any bugs or have ideas for improvements, please open an issue.

----
+- **Function Addiotion**: We can add an option to add or remove more function and chain them.

-## License
+## 🐛Bug Reporting

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Feel free to [open an issue](https://github.com/pranavgoel29/functional-chaining) on GitHub if you find any bug.